AriFordsham/GHCWiki/magical-reflection-support.md

 ### Class/deriving-based

 Simon Peyton Jones suggests making `reify#` a class method and using the class deriving mechanism to ensure safety.
+This is the natural thing to do, because the implementation of `reify#` varies by class (at least if we satisfy principle (2)), and isn't possible at all for multi-method classes.
+So `reify#` is overloaded just like `(+)` is: its implementation varies by type, and is only available at all for some types.   *This is precisely what type classes are for''.
+*

 His first choice thus far seems to be

 ```
 classReifiable(a ::*)wheretypeRC a ::Constraint